anikfal/postwrf/README.md

 # PostWRF

-***Interactive tools for the visualization of the WRF model outputs***
+### Visualization and postprocessing of the WRF and ERA5 data

-PostWRF is mainly a combination of NCAR Command Language (NCL) and Linux shell scripts which makes it possible to visualize and post-process the WRF model outputs, without being familiar with NCL programming.
+**Plot the WRF and ERA5 data, in the same simple way as you run the WRF model!**

-PostWRF is useful for both expert and novice end users.
-Students can plot the WRF outputs whithout struggling with coding and syntax errors.
-Expert users can also plot various variables in a complex manner, without working with codes.
+PostWRF is a bunch of interactive tools, written in NCL and Bash scripts, to visualize and post-process the WRF model outputs (as well as ERA5 and RTTOV data, to some extent).

-PostWRF can be compared to QGIS without graphical user interphase, but for WRF outputs.
+PostWRF is useful for both the expert and less-experienced users.
+Students can plot the WRF and ERA5 outputs whithout struggling with coding and syntax errors.
+Expert users can also carry out common postprocessing tasks in a simple and straightforward way.

 Documentations and user guide: https://postwrf.readthedocs.io/en/master